last update 20 July 2010

 Home Page

-Married Scarborough girl Elizabeth Procter in April 1889 in the Wesleyan Centenary Chapel (built 1839, capacity 1,800) in Queen Street, Scarborough, and she came down to join him in Folkestone and very quickly start a family - Frank Rex was born in January 1890.
+Three year's later in April 1889 he married Scarborough girl Elizabeth Procter in the Wesleyan Centenary Chapel (built 1839, capacity 1,800) in Queen Street, Scarborough.
+She came down to join him in Folkestone and very quickly start a family - Frank Rex was born in January 1890.

-Organist and choirmaster at Christchurch, Folkestone (C of E, though he was brought up as a Wesleyan Methodist), which was destroyed by a German bomb on Sunday 17 May 1942, mercifully between services.
+He was still organist and choirmaster at Christchurch, Folkestone, when was destroyed by a German bomb on Sunday 17 May 1942, mercifully before the congregation arrived.

 Christchurch, Folketstone